Otus-DevOps-2023-03/malkops_infra/README.md

 Backend init: `terraform init -backend-config="access_key=YOUR_KEY" -backend-config="secret_key=YOUR_SECRET_KEY"`

-### Ansible
+### ansible-1

 Release note:
-  - Added simple ansible configuration
+  - Add simple ansible configuration
-  - Added simple ansible palybook
+  - Add simple ansible palybook
-  - Added variables for turning off terraform provisioning
+  - Add variables for turning off terraform provisioning

+### ansible-2

+Release note:
+  - Add playbook with one play to deploy app and database
+  - Add playbook with multiple plays to deploy app and database
+  - Add playbook that import 3 another playbooks to deploy app and database
+  - Change packer provision from sh to ansible